ZS6TVB/wavelogger/README.md

 `3 Interface Options  >>  P5 I2c  >>  YES  >> OK  >> Finish`

-#### 2. Upgrade your Raspberry Pi and Install git, SMBUS for Python3
+#### 2. Upgrade your Raspberry Pi, install git and SMBUS for Python3

 In a terminal on the Raspberry Pi, run: